-- a letter of support from the site owner and/or land owner of the listed place where you are not the site owner or land owner - for joint applications, a letter of support from each of the project partners. - a project plan including a risk assessment to support your claims against assessment criterion 2. - trust deed (where applicable). - evidence of your not-for-profit status (if applicable)
+- where you are the site manager of a listed place, provide the current management arrangements or a current letter of support from the site owner. - where you are not the site owner or site manager of a listed place, provide a current letter of support from the site owner or site manager of the listed place for your project refer to the sample at Appendix B. - for joint applications, a letter of support from each of the project partners - a project plan to support your claims against assessment criterion 2 - trust deed (if applicable) - proof of identity documentation outlined in section 7.3 (if applicable) - evidence of your not-for-profit status (if applicable).